Birmingham DHR Lawyer

 Under Alabama law, all individuals reporting suspected abuse or neglect are presumed to be acting in good faith.
 As a result, they are, by law, immune from legal action, civil or criminal, that might otherwise be taken.
-So, they technically have full legal protection in the event that a parent may seek to retaliate with legal action.
+This means that anyone who reports child abuse has full legal protection in the event that a parent may seek to retaliate with legal action.

 Questions About Your DHR Case?
 Call for Help Today!